jfrog/documentation/jfrog-applications/jfrog-cli/cli-for-jfrog-curation.md

 For more information see: https://jfrog.com/curation/

-"The 'curation-audit' is a JFrog CLI command designed for developers to scan their projects and identify third-party dependencies that violate the restrictions set by the Curation service.
+The 'curation-audit' is a JFrog CLI command designed for developers to scan their projects and identify third-party dependencies that violate the restrictions set by the Curation service.
 This command provides detailed insights into the specific package policies that are being violated, leading to their blockage by the Curation service.
-Additionally, when feasible, 'curation-audit' may suggest alternative versions of the packages that comply with the Curation policies."
+Additionally, when feasible, 'curation-audit' may suggest alternative versions of the packages that comply with the Curation policies.

 ## Supported package managers & build systems